spathiwa/ccgmsterm/README.md

 *Resurrected and released to world September 5, 2016.
-Permission is granted to modify and distribute this work under the terms of the GNU General Public License, version 3.
+Permission is granted to modify and distribute this work under the terms of the BSD 3-Clause license.
-See LICENSE file for details.*
+See LICENSE.txt file for details.*

 Version 5.5 (ported to build with ca65)